KavitaGitCode/PreplaceJS/this.md

 In a constructor function this does not have a value.
 It is a substitute for the new object.
 The value of this will become the new object when a new object is created.

-Inside the constructor, the "this" keyword refers to the newly created object instance.
-This allows you to set properties and perform other operations specific to that instance.